Daviess Family Court bill perishes on last day of legislative session

 The amendment was ruled out of order because Castlen’s plan hadn’t been certified by the Supreme Court, and Castlen voted against the bill on a 22-13 vote.

-Johnson said he didn’t think Castlen’s “no” vote in the Senate affected the House’s action Tuesday night.
+Johnson said he didn’t think Castlen’s “no” vote in the Senate affected the House’s action the night of March 30.

 “I don’t think so.
 I would have preferred we were working on the same plan, but his amendment didn’t impact what amendment was (attached) to the bill,” Johnson said.
 “I don’t think there’s any (indication) Matt had anything to do with it.”